Take Action

 Update on Federal Funding

-Additionally, the Department of Housing and Urban Development (HUD) recently announced changes to permanent supportive housing for those experiencing chronic homelessness that will have devastating impacts on people in our community.
+The Department of Housing and Urban Development (HUD) has announced changes to permanent supportive housing for people experiencing chronic homelessness.
+Although the courts have ordered HUD to renew existing Continuum of Care (CoC) grants for 12 months, Congress has not yet passed the legislation needed to allow those renewals to move forward.
+This will have a devastating impact on people in our community.
 In the past year alone, 140 people received stable housing through Action Inc.’s HUD-funded programs.

 What are the implications of the recently announced changes to the Department of Housing & Urban Development’s Continuum of Care housing program?